ramit21/angular5-poc/README.md

 ng g c folder/name -> creates a new controller inside folder structure specified and also updates app.module with it

-ng g service name -> creates service
+ng g s folder/name -> creates service. 's' is shortfrom of service here.

 Note that services are created with @Injectable() so that they can be injected directly in constructors of controllers or other services.

-index.html is the starting point, which has the <app-root> (or as named) tag that points to main app component tag.
+Bootstrapping Angular: index.html is the starting point, which has the <app-root> (or as named)tag that points to main app component tag.

 # Transpiling
 is the process of compiling one language to another.
 In angular, Traceur compiler converts Typescript into java script code for the browsers.